samuelbruno33/Trajectory-MPC/README.md

 ## Credits

 Based on the Bachelor's Thesis work by Federico Monetti (Lateral Control).
-Extended by Samuel Bruno (Longitudinal & Lateral Control for EV).
+Extended by Samuel Bruno (Longitudinal Control for EV).